Professor Adelyn Wilson

-Dr Adelyn Wilson is the University's Dean for International Stakeholder Engagement.
-In this capacity, she works with colleagues as well as embassies, networks, agents and other external stakeholders to further the University's strategic aims around international student recruitment.
-More information about this role can be found here.
+Professor Adelyn Wilson is the University's Dean for International Stakeholder Engagement, working with the Vice Principal for Global Student Recruitment.
+In this capacity, she works with external partners and institutional stakeholders as well as internal colleagues to improve the University's strategic approach to international student recruitment.

 Andrew R C Simpson, Scott C Styles, Euan West and Adelyn L M Wilson (eds), Continuity, Change and Pragmatism in the Law: Essays in Memory of Professor Angelo Forte (Aberdeen University Press, 2016), available through AUP

-“Notaries and advocates in early-modern Aberdeen”, in Jackson W. Armstrong and Edda Frankot (eds), Cultures of Law in Urban Northern Europe: Scotland and its Neighbours, c.1350-c.1650 (Routledge, forthcoming 2020), available through Routledge
+“Notaries and advocates in early modern Aberdeen”, in Jackson Armstrong and Edda Frankot (eds), Culture of Law in Urban Northern Europe: Scotland and its Neighbours, c.1350-c.1700 (Routledge, 2020), 267-283, available through Routledge

-“Men of law and legal networks in Aberdeen, principally in 1600-1650”, in Michael Lobban and Ian Williams (eds), Networks and Connections in Legal History: Papers of the British Legal History Conference (Cambridge University Press, forthcoming 2020), available through CUP
+“Men of law and legal networks in Aberdeen, principally in 1600-1650”, in Michael Lobban and Ian Williams (eds), Networks and Connections: Papers of the British Legal History Conference (Cambridge University Press, 2020) 33-59, available through Cambridge University Press

-“The ‘authentick practique bookes’ of Alexander Spalding”, in Andrew R C Simpson, Scott C Styles, Euan West and Adelyn L M Wilson (eds), Continuity, Change and Pragmatism in the Law: Essays in Memory of Professor Angelo Forte (Aberdeen University Press, 2016) 175-236, available through AUP
+“The ‘authentick practique bookes’ of Alexander Spalding”, in Andrew R C Simpson, Scott C Styles, Euan West and Adelyn L M Wilson (eds), Continuity, Change and Pragmatism in the Law: Essays in Memory of Professor Angelo Forte (Aberdeen University Press, 2016) 175-236, available through Aberdeen University Press

-“The textual tradition of Stair’s Institutions, with reference to the title 'Of Liberty and Servitude", in Hector L MacQueen (ed), Miscellany VII (Stair Society annual publications series vol 62, 2015) 1-124, available through Heinonline and Avizandum
+“The textual tradition of Stair’s Institutions, with reference to the title 'Of Liberty and Servitude'”, in Hector L MacQueen (ed), Miscellany VII (Stair Society annual publications series vol 62, 2015) 1-124, available through Avizandum